primiano/perfetto-docs/docs/analysis/trace-processor.md

 ## Alerts

-Alerts are used to draw the attention of the user to interesting parts of the trace; this are usually warnings or errors about anomalies which occured in the trace.
+Alerts are used to draw the attention of the user to interesting parts of the trace; this are usually warnings or errors about anomalies which occurred in the trace.

 Currently, alerts are not implemented in the trace processor but the API to